 If this scrub cap design is for you, the pattern is available in the tutorial on how to make a reversible scrub cap.

-This bouffant style features a thick headband and what appears to be a shower cap-like styling.
-This will cover all of someone’s hair quite easily.
+Her bouffant style surgical hat features a headband and pleated shower cap-like styling.
+This style should cover all of someone’s long hair quite easily.

 Surgical Caps Can Be Simple Sewing

-If you’re wondering whether or not you can sew a scrub cap because it’s not straight line sewing, do not fret!
+If you’re wondering whether or not you can sew a scrub cap because it’s not straight line sewing, Betty the border collie says, “Do not fret!”

 Each of these patterns not only has detailed instructions, but after that first go at it, sewing the curve will be a non-issue.